wenjundeng/pic1dp/README.md

 PIC1D-PETSc also requires a Fortran 90 compiler for compilation.
 PIC1D-PETSc has been tested with [GNU Fortran](http://gcc.gnu.org/fortran/) 4.6.
 [GNU core utilities](http://www.gnu.org/software/coreutils/) is required to use GNU make for automatic compilation.
-Typical installation of any major GNU/Linux distribution has GNU core utilities pre-installed.
+If your system is GNU/Linux, it is likely that GNU core utilities are ready to use.

 Note that BSD-like systems, e.g., FreeBSD and Apple Mac OS X, have utilities similar to GNU core utilities, but they differ from the GNU version.
 You need